Mahabub2030/Travel-Client/README.md

-# GoPal — Travel Buddy & Meetup Platform
+# Travel Buddy & Meetup Platform

 A modern, responsive, and interactive frontend application for **Travel Buddy & Meetup Platform.** This application is designed to connect travelers, share travel plans, and find companions for upcoming trips.
 It offers a seamless user experience with features like finding travel partners, managing profiles, and premium subscriptions.